Complete Backpacking Guide Gates Of The Arctic National Park

 Where to go Hiking in Gates of the Arctic

-But my first ever hiking trip in Gates was right around the North Fork of the Koyukuk River, through the “Gates” themselves.
+My first ever hiking trip in Gates was right around the North Fork of the Koyukuk River, through the “Gates” themselves.
 Frigid Crags and Mt.
 Boreal.
 Explorer Bob Marshall named these two mountains “Gates of the Arctic” in 1929 when he explored the Central Brooks Range area.
-Both of these 2 regions offer some great hiking trips.

 Finding Your Own Route